Yni-Viar/HumanShaders/README.md

 ## Human Shaders

 Human Shaders and it's resources (All the content inside "HumanShader" folder) are licensed under MIT and CC0 License.
+Use and modify it as you want for both personal and commercial purposes, without credit needed (but greatly appreciated)

 ### Digital Emily 2